First Barons' War

-The First Barons' War (1215–1217) was a civil war in the Kingdom of England in which a group of rebellious major landowners (commonly referred to as barons) led by Robert Fitzwalter waged war against King John of England.
-The conflict resulted from King John's disastrous wars against King Philip II of France, which led to the collapse of the Angevin Empire, and John's subsequent refusal to accept and abide Magna Carta, which John had sealed on 15 June 1215.
+The First Barons' War (1215–1217) was a civil war in the Kingdom of England in which a group of rebellious major landowners (commonly referred to as barons) led by Robert Fitzwalter waged war against King John.
+The conflict resulted from King John's disastrous wars against King Philip II of France which led to the collapse of the Angevin Empire, and John's subsequent refusal to accept and abide by Magna Carta, which John had sealed on 15 June 1215.

-The rebellious barons, faced with an uncompromising king, turned to King Philip's son, Prince Louis, who, in 1216, then sailed to England with an army despite his father's disapproval, as well as the Pope's, who subsequently excommunicated him.
+The rebellious barons, faced with an uncompromising king, turned to King Philip's son Louis, who in 1216 sailed to England with an army despite his father's and the pope's disapprovals.
 Louis captured Winchester and soon controlled over half of the English kingdom.
-He was proclaimed "King of England" in London by the barons, although never actually crowned.
+He was proclaimed "King of England" in London by the barons, although he was never actually crowned.

-Louis' ambitions of ruling England faced a major setback in October 1216, when King John's death led to the rebellious barons deserting him in favour of John's nine-year-old son, Henry III of England and the war dragged on.
-Louis' army was finally beaten at the Battle of Lincoln on 20 May 1217.
-Also, after a fleet assembled by his wife, Blanche of Castile, attempted to bring him French reinforcements but was defeated off the coast of Sandwich on 24 August 1217, he was forced to make peace on English terms.
+Louis's ambitions of ruling England faced a major setback in October 1216, when John's death led to the rebellious barons deserting Louis in favour of John's nine-year-old son Henry III, and the war dragged on.
+Louis's army was finally beaten at the Battle of Lincoln on 20 May 1217.
+After a fleet assembled by his wife Blanche of Castile attempted to bring him French reinforcements but was defeated off the coast of England on 24 August 1217, he was forced to make peace on English terms.
 He signed the Treaty of Lambeth and surrendered the few remaining castles that he held.
-The treaty had the effect of Prince Louis agreeing he had never been the legitimate king of England.
+The treaty had the effect of Louis agreeing he had never been the legitimate king of England.
 That formalised the end of the civil war and the departure of the French from England.

 Background

-King John in June 1215 was forced to put his seal to "The Articles of the Barons" by a group of powerful barons who could no longer stand John's failed leadership and despotic rule.
-The king's Great Seal was attached to it on 15 June 1215.
-In return, the barons renewed their oaths of fealty to King John on 19 July 1215.
-A formal document to record the agreement was created by the royal chancery on 15 July: this was the original Magna Carta.
+On 15 June 1215 King John was forced to put his seal to "The Articles of the Barons" by a group of powerful barons who were no longer willing to tolerate John's failed leadership and despotic rule.
+In exchange, the barons renewed their fealty to John on 19 July.
+A formal document to record the agreement was drafted by the royal chancery on 15 July; this was the original Magna Carta.
 "The law of the land" is one of the great watchwords of Magna Carta by standing in opposition to the king's mere will.

-The Magna Carta of 1215 contained clauses that theoretically noticeably reduced the power of the king, such as Clause 61, the "security clause", which allowed a group of 25 barons to override the king at any time by way of force, a medieval legal process called distraint that was normal in feudal relationships but had never been applied to a king.
-After a few months of half-hearted attempts to negotiate in the summer of 1215, open warfare broke out between the rebel barons and the king and his supporters.
+Magna Carta holds clauses that theoretically noticeably reduce the authority of the king, such as Clause 61, the "security clause", which allows a group of 25 barons to override the king at any time by means of force, a medieval legal process known as distraint that was normal in feudal relationships, albeit had never been applicated towards a king.
+After numerous months of half-hearted attempts to reach a settlement in the summer of 1215, open conflict was unleashed amongst the rebel barons' alliance and the loyalist factions of the Kingdom of England.